janikvonrotz/awesome-powershell/readme.md

 - [PsGet](http://psget.net/) - Set of commands to install modules from central directory, local file or from the web.
 - [Chocolatey](https://chocolatey.org/) - The package manager for Windows.
 The sane way to manage software on Windows.
 - [GitLab](https://github.com/akamac/GitLabProvider) - Use a GitLab server as Package Provider.
+- [Scoop](https://scoop.sh) - A command-line installer for Windows.
+Installs packages within user directory, so no need for UAC prompts.

 ## Parallel Processing